danielpaulus/go-ios/README.md

    ios devicestate enable <profileTypeId> <profileId> [options]       Enables a profile with ids (use the list command to see options).
 It will only stay active until the process is terminated.
-   >                                                                  Ex. "ios devicestate enable SlowNetworkCondition SlowNetwork3GGood" ios lang [--setlocale=<locale>] [--setlang=<newlang>] [options]    Sets or gets the Device language ios diagnostics list [options]                                     List diagnostic infos ios pair [--p12file=<orgid>] [--password=<p12password>] [options]  Pairs the device.
+   >                                                                  Ex. "ios devicestate enable SlowNetworkCondition SlowNetwork3GGood" ios lang [--setlocale=<locale>] [--setlang=<newlang>] [options]    Sets or gets the Device language ios mobilegestalt <key>... [--plist] [options]                     Lets you query mobilegestalt keys.
+Standard output is json but if desired you can get
+   >                                                                  it in plist format by adding the --plist param.
+   >                                                                  Ex.: "ios mobilegestalt MainScreenCanvasSizes ArtworkTraits --plist" ios diagnostics list [options]                                     List diagnostic infos ios pair [--p12file=<orgid>] [--password=<p12password>] [options]  Pairs the device.
 If the device is supervised, specify the path to the p12 file
    >                                                                  to pair without a trust dialog.
 Specify the password either with the argument or